tolvumadur/Reverse-Engineering-Class/Spring24/Assignments/Assignment1.md

 ### Submit:

+Just like the first week, submit a markdown report with a title, summary, and:

 1. A code block containing your assembly instructions for your shellcode
 2. A step-by-step explanation of your assembly code and how it sets up the system call Report how many bytes total are in your assembly, and include the whole thing in ascii